onevcat/UniWebView-Docs/docs/guide/installation.md

 ### UniWebView Store

 Besides of Unity Asset Store, we also have our own store.
 After purchasing from our store, you could download the `uniwebview_x_y_z.unitypackage` file of UniWebView (`x_y_z` in the file name means the package version is `x.y.z`).
-Open your project in which you want to use UniWebView first, then double click the downloaded file to import it.
+Open your project in which you want to use UniWebView first, then double-click the downloaded file to import it.

 ## Importing Package